 - Desired Fabric

-- This step may take many, many hours for a woman, therefore, rendering my blog post title absurd.
+- This step may take many, many hours for a creative woman, I get it!

 - Measuring Tape